sec-edgar/sec-edgar/README.md

 SEC-Edgar-Crawler
 =============

- Getting filings of various companies at once is really a pain but SEC-Edgar-Crawler does that for you.
+ Getting filings of various companies at once is really a pain, but SEC-Edgar-Crawler does that for you.
- You can download all company's periodic reports, filings and forms from EDGAR database in a single command.
+ You can download all of a company's periodic reports, filings and forms from the EDGAR database in a single command.

 Installation
 -------------